winterStudyProjects2023/ReactWebShop/README.md

 ### Structure

-In the /src folder are presented following sub folders:
+The following sub folders are presented in the /src folder :

   - components - for storing reusable components.
-For each component there is folder, containing the component itself and the style
+For each component there is a folder, containing the component itself and the style

   - assets - logos & icons

   - context - There are 3 components in the folder.
 UserContext for storing the current user data and status.
-CartProducts context that stores current added products and categories in the cart.
-Categories context that stores the fetched object from the Firebase DB - product's categories with product's data.
+CartProducts context that stores current added products in the cart.
+Categories context that stores the fetched object from the Firebase DB - categories & product's data.

   - routes - Here are situated the components for the different routes/pages in the App
       - home - initial state of the App consisting of Navigation + Home